crueber/restful-api/README.md

 Thus setting up your routing to `/articles/:article_id/blathers` instead of `/posts/:post_id/comments`.

+You can also add specific actions for your controller!

+    // add a GET route for /posts/blather that will be passed to 'blather' in your controller with all filters applied. res.resouce('posts', { list_actions: [{http_verb: 'get', controller_action: 'blather'}] })

+    // add a GET route for /posts/:post_id/blather that will be passed to 'blather' in your controller with all filters applied. res.resource('posts', { individual_actions: [{http_verb: 'get', controller_action: 'blather'}] })

 ### Step 5: Start building your controllers in this fashion!

 These are the properties and callbacks that a controller may have on it.
 All callbacks are the last arg of the function signature,